romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-If you're navigating a GitHub repository for the first time, where would you typically find the GitHub Actions workflow files?
+Q: If you're navigating a GitHub repository for the first time, where would you typically find the GitHub Actions workflow files?
 <details><summary>Show the answer</summary><p>

 - **In the .github/workflows directory at the root of the repository**